mulesoft-developers/maven-files/CircuitBreakerPolicy/README.md

-# Custom Policy Tutorial
+# Circuit Breaker Policy tutorial

-This `settings.xml` file is created for the [custom policy tutorial](https://developer.mulesoft.com/).
+This `settings.xml` file is created for the [Circuit Breaker Policy tutorial](https://developer.mulesoft.com/tutorials-and-howtos/custom-api-policies-api-manager-circuit-breaker-policy/).

 To use this file, you can either download it or copy the content and paste it on your own file.
 Make sure it's inside the `.m2` folder.
 - For Windows: `C:\Users\<user>\.m2`